 We thank you for the cycle of life and the opportunities afforded to us by the calendar to mark the passage of time

-We pray that in spite of our faith and love for You, we will never become so presumptuous as to assume that we know how You want each person to pray to you and practice Judaism
+We pray that in spite of our faith and love for You, we will never become so presumptuous as to assume that we know how You want each person to pray to you, learn and celebrate your teachings in reconsidering how previous generations understood your Torah.

-As patient and loving as you were with our father Abraham when he pleaded with you to not destroy the good along with the wicked, may we be just as patient and tolerant of our Jewish brothers and sisters who insist that their way is the only way
+As patient and loving as you were with our father Abraham when he pleaded with you to not destroy the good along with the wicked of Sodom and Gomorrah, may we be just as patient and tolerant of our Jewish brothers and sisters who regrettably feel compelled to insist that You and Torah and can only be understood through their eyes

 Just as no two snow flakes are a like we celebrate the diversity of humanity and recognize that every person is created in the Divine Image